Here are some various versions of my CV (updated Sept 2022):

 long CV includes a list of publiations with brief abstracts

-Links to many of the papers can be found here .
-Papers are listed in reverse chronological order (most recent first) and unpublished preprints are listed at the end.
+Links to most of my pulished papers are posted here in reverse chronological order, and unpublished preprints are listed at the end.

 Here is teaching portfolio that includes a brief statement on teaching philosophy, a list of recently taught courses, some letters from former students, and comments from recent student evaluations.

-My 2018 ICM article, describes much of my past work.
+My 2018 ICM article, describes central role of harmonic measure in my work.

-A random walk in analysis is an expository article that describes some of my work on harmonic measure, hyperbolic manifolds and computational geometry.
+A random walk in analysis is an expository article that describes a chain of ideas starting from harmonic measure on fractals and leading to optimal meshing algorithms.

 This is my 2018 NSF proposal, which describes some of my current interests in greater detail.